-

 Are there any restrictions on export, local content obligations or domestic supply obligations?

-There are no general restrictions on export.
+There are no general restrictions on the export of hydrocarbons.

 -